Profile Definition

-Profiles are used to define the list of artifacts that will be collected during the execution.
+Profiles define the list of artifacts to be collected during execution.

-A profile has two mandatory fields at the top of the file, followed by a set of artifacts that will be used during the collection.
+Each profile file includes two mandatory fields at the top, followed by a set of artifacts that guide the collection process.

 Example: